ehwest/mdn_qms/Quality_Manual/README.md

 implementation of the Quality Management System, and its continual improvement, by:

--   Communicating to the organization the importance of complying with customer, regulatory, and statutory requirements as applicable
+* Communicating to the organization the importance of complying with customer, regulatory, and statutory requirements as applicable

-Records of the results and conclusions of design verification and any necessary actions are maintained.
+* Creating records of the results and conclusions of design verification and any necessary actions.

 7.3.7 Design and Development Validation